JxnLexn/camera.ui-sdk/node/examples/getting-started.md

 }
 ```

 Every request carries the whole conversation, the plugin keeps no state. `contextTokens` is not decoration: camera.ui plans prompt, tools and history with it, so a wrong number ends in truncated requests.
 A tool call is yielded once its arguments are complete (`{ type: 'tool_call', call }`), the host runs the tool and asks again with the result in `messages`.
+A small model that calls the tools it sees but gets lost in a long catalog sets `toolRouting: true`: camera.ui then picks the tools for each question with a short call of its own and offers only those.
+The user can switch it per model.